 Generic Name: diphenhydramine / ibuprofen

-Note: This page contains side effects data for the generic drug diphenhydramine / ibuprofen.
-It is possible that some of the dosage forms included below may not apply to the brand name Ibuprofen PM.
+Note: This page contains information about the side effects of diphenhydramine / ibuprofen.
+Some of the dosage forms included on this document may not apply to the brand name Ibuprofen PM.

 For the Consumer

 All medicines can cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking diphenhydramine / ibuprofen:

 Constipation; diarrhea; dizziness; drowsiness; dry mouth, throat, and nose; excitability; gas; headache; heartburn; nausea; stomach pain or upset; thickening of mucus in nose or throat.